iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 16.
 The sample standard deviation during training (left) and the average episode return (right) in empty grid-world environment.
 </div>

-We again plot the heatmap of FAST and compare it to PPO's heatmap using the best 15 seeds.
-And if we compare the left of Figure 17 we can see that FAST also covered more of the grid-world than BYOL-Explore Lite and RND.
+We once again plot the heatmap of FAST and compare it to PPO's heatmap using the best 15 seeds.
+When comparing Figure 17 (left) with both Figure 17 (right) and Figure 13, we observe that FAST covered more of the grid-world than PPO, BYOL-Explore Lite, and RND.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/heatmap_fast_30.png" class="img-fluid"  %}